MicrosoftDocs/bot-docs/articles/dotnet/dialogs.md

 ---
-title: Dialogs in the Bot Builder SDK for .NET | Microsoft Docs
+title: Create dialogs | Microsoft Docs
-description: Learn about Dialogs in the Bot Builder SDK for .NET.
+description: Learn about Dialogs and how to create them using the Bot Builder SDK for .NET.
-keywords: Bot Framework, .NET, Bot Builder, SDK, dialog, conversation modeling
 author: kbrandl
 manager: rstand
 ms.topic: article